 Sometimes, further pensionable payments will be made after termination of Scheme membership in a job.
 If this happens after data has already been submitted to the L G P S administering authority, then the employer will need to supply:

-revised data (if the payment is made in the year of leaving) or
+revised data if the payment is made in the year of leaving, or

-new data (if the payment is made in a year after leaving).
+new data if the payment is made in a year after leaving.

 The employer should also tell the L G P S administering authority the date the additional payment was made.

-Termination of Scheme membership in a job occurs when the employer notifies payroll that:
+Termination of Scheme membership in a job occurs when:

-the employee has opted out of the Scheme (in that job),
+an employee opts out of the Scheme in that job

-the employee’s employment in that job has ended, or
+an employee’s employment in a job ends, or

-the employee has attained age 75.
+an employee attains age 75.

+The employer must notify payroll when any of these events occur.

 Termination does not occur when an employee moves between jobs in the same employment.
 See the definition of single employment relationships in section 2.